Scheduled MonumentsWalesCastell Nos

 What is Castell Nos?

-Castell Nos is a motte castle located in Glamorgan, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of South Wales.
+Castell Nos is a motte-and-bailey castle located in Glamorgan, Wales, with Cadw scheduled ancient monument designation GM408.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM408.

 What period does Castell Nos date from?

 Castell Nos dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Nos?